-NOTE: With the optional Remote Control Model EVO-RC (see Appendix A), it is possible to program and activate 4 Stage Charging Mode including the 4th Equalization Stage.
+NOTE: With the optional Remote Control Model EVO-RC (see Owner's Manual at Appendix A), it is possible to program and activate 4 Stage Charging Mode including the 4th Equalization Stage.
 4-Stage charging is required to be carried out only on flooded / wet cell batteries.
-This 4 Stage Charging Mode is discussed separately under "4 Stage Charging Mode in Equalization Mode" at Section 5.7
+This 4 Stage Charging Mode is discussed separately under "4 Stage Charging Mode in Equalization Mode" at Section 5.7.